-The approach recommended by ANZECC & ARMCANZ (2000) for developing site-specific trigger values for slightly to moderately disturbed ecosystems, is to formulate trigger values based on the 20th and 80th percentile of the site-specific monitoring data.
+The approach recommended by ANZG (2018) / ANZECC & ARMCANZ (2000) for developing site-specific trigger values for slightly to moderately disturbed ecosystems, is to formulate trigger values based on the 20th and 80th percentile of the site-specific monitoring data.
 These values should be calculated from a minimum of 2 years of monthly data (i.e. 24 data points).
 The objective of this approach is to develop conservative, site-specific trigger values for use as a means to improve water quality in highly disturbed ecosystems.

-Trigger levels have not been established for sites upstream of the MPO (i.e. W1, W2 and W4) because these cannot be affected by the MPO.
+Trigger levels have not been established for sites upstream of the MPO (i.e. W1, W4 and W11) because these cannot be affected by the MPO.
+Site specific trigger levels have been developed for sites W2 and W6 as indicator sites.
 Site W6 contains sufficient data to develop trigger levels although there was insufficient data to develop TDS trigger levels for this site.
-The remaining sites (i.e. W5, W7 and W9) are located on ephemeral drainage lines which are frequently dry and do not have sufficient data to develop site-specific trigger levels.
-ANZECC & ARMCANZ (2000) default trigger levels for these sites have been adopted, until such time as sufficient data is available to develop site-specific triggers.
+Sites W5, W9, W13 and W16 are located on ephemeral drainage lines which are frequently dry and do not have sufficient data to develop site-specific trigger levels.
+There was insufficient data to develop trigger levels for site W14 due to dry conditions.
+ANZG (2018) / ANZECC & ARMCANZ (2000) default trigger levels for these sites have been adopted, until such time as sufficient data is available to develop site-specific triggers.

-Trigger levels for the new surface water monitoring sites (sites W11-W16 [Figure 3]) have not been established but will be incorporated once sufficient monitoring data has been collected at these sites.
-This is with the exception of site W17 which has been assigned preliminary trigger values from the Bengalla Water Management Plan (BMC, 2017).
+Preliminary trigger values from the Bengalla Water Management Plan (BMC, 2017) have been assigned for site W17.
 MACH Energy has established preliminary triggers at this site as it is the only site downstream of MPO's footprint on the Hunter River which is not also downstream of the Bengalla Mine footprint.
 MACH Energy therefore considers this site particularly important for assessing surface water impacts prior to site specific triggers becoming available to establish.